jakob-bebop/trnsd/how-does-tr-async-work.md

 is exacly the same as doing `numbers.map(double)`.

 ## The transducer trick
-Apart from calling `double`, all that `map_double` does is to add something to the array.
-This can be factored out:
+Now `map_double` does two different things.
+The first is calling `double`, the second is adding the resut to the array.
+The array stuff can be factored out into a seperate function:

 ```es6
 const array_reduce = (a, x) => {